-Jamaica to get millions in reparation funding from UK Guardian trust
+Jamaica to get millions in reparation funding from UK Guardian Trust

 Sir George Phillips, one of 11 Guardian investors in Manchester’s cotton and textiles industry tied to slavery, co-owned a sugar plantation in the western Jamaica parish of Hanover.
 In 1835, Phillips unsuccessfully attempted to claim compensation from the British government for 108 people enslaved on the plantation.

-British slave owners received compensation of 20 million pounds sterling after the abolition of slavery in 1834.
+British slave owners received compensation of £20 million after the abolition of slavery in 1834.

-The Scott Trust on Tuesday acknowledged and apologised for the origins of the wealth used to found the Guardian and expressed regret that the media company's editorial positions, in its early decades, often supported the cotton industry and, therefore, the exploitation of enslaved Africans.
+The Scott Trust yesterday acknowledged and apologised for the origins of the wealth used to fund The Guardian and expressed regret that the media company’s editorial positions, in its early decades, often supported the cotton industry and, therefore, the exploitation of enslaved Africans.

 The trust also committed to deepening its coverage of the Caribbean, South America, and Africa, as well as of black communities in the UK and the US; funding journalism training for persons from under-represented backgrounds; and financing further slavery research through the Wilberforce Institute at the University of Hull.